 Meeting with your new neighbors is also recommended as they are able to look out for your home and your children when you are either working late or not around.
 A few days after moving into your new neighborhood, bake a batch of cookies and take it over to immediate neighbors as you introduce yourself and your children to them.
 If your neighbors also have children, find out the schools that they are attending, you may just find out that one of the neighbor’s children is attending the same school as your child.

-This information could truly be the start of a great friendship between both children and would no doubt make life in the new area much easier on your child.
+This information could truly be the start of a great friendship between both children and would no doubt make life in the new area much easier for your child.
 Remember to provide your children with a list of emergency contacts and also warm them against using the shortcuts in the neighborhood.
 If your children are old enough to stay home alone, remind them about the safety procedures there as well.
 Encourage them to keep all doors and windows locked and closed and not to open the door for anyone.

 |Storage Units Near You||Find Movers In Your State|